McKinney, Texas: Colleges

 McKinney is the home of the McKinney Campus (formerly known as the Central Park Campus) of Collin College near the city's center at US 75 and US 380, which opened in 1985 as the initial campus for the community college district.
 The Collin Higher Education Center campus of Collin College opened in southern McKinney in 2010 and offers select bachelor's, master's, and doctoral degree programs in partnership with Texas A&M University-Commerce, Texas Woman's University, The University of Texas at Dallas, and the University of North Texas.

 Public school districts

 Two-thirds of McKinney residents are in the McKinney Independent School District; the remaining third are part of Frisco Independent School District, Prosper Independent School District, Allen Independent School District, Melissa Independent School District, Lovejoy Independent School District, or Celina Independent School District.

+Different schools include Bennett Elementary, Finch Elementary, Johnson Elementary, Evans Middle School, and Faubion Middle School.

 Six of the seven school districts serving the city placed in the top 5% in the Niche 2023 Best School Districts in America which ranked 10,932 school districts; Prosper ISD ranked #82 nationally, Allen ISD ranked #92, Lovejoy ISD ranked #103, Frisco ISD ranked #150, Melissa ISD ranked #433, and McKinney ISD ranked #461.